 I feel very lucky to live less than 1 hour away from this bustling city, a place I visit many times a year, and my favorite city.
 Hopefully, with my knowledge of London, I can help give you some tips on what to see and do during your stay in the English capital.

 Top 10 things to do on your stay in London.

 No trip to London is complete without going to the theatre to see a show.
 London has some of the greatest shows in the world, from Disney's The Lion King to Andrew Lloyd Webbers masterpiece, The Phantom Of The Opera which has been running since 1986.
 With 39 different theatres in the west end, you are sure to find a show for you.

-The shows are full of energy and excitement and a great way to spend a Saturday night, whether that’s as a couple or the whole family.
-People come from all over the world to see these shows and the reason is simple, there the best.
+The shows are full of energy and excitement and a great way to spend a Saturday night, whether that's as a couple or the whole family.
+People come from all over the world to see these shows and the reason is simple, they're the best.

 2. Have dinner up the Shard